 When only mildly affected there may be no treatment required.

-Bilirubin is naturally produced from the breakdown of red blood cells, it then passes through the liver getting rid of it through their stool.
+Bilirubin is naturally produced from the breakdown of red blood cells.
+These cells contain haemoglobin which makes blood red and carries oxygen around the body.
+It then passes through the liver getting rid of it through the intestine then passes through their stool which also gives poop it's brown color.
 Newborn babies have a higher turnover of red blood cells than adults do, as a newborns liver is still developing it may not be able to remove the bilirudin sufficiently.

 More Information at Having Twins:

 You Are Here...Having Twins › Premature Twins › Jaundice